How to Make Beats in 2020

-So if you’re trying to be a legit music producer, you should know how to make full songs, not just beats.
+If you’re trying to be a legit music producer, though, you should know how to make full songs, not just beats.
 You should be able to work with an artist from start to finish, handling each step of the process.

 Once you’ve got a full beat made (or a mostly full beat made) you can move on to the vocal performance in order to finish creating your own song.

 What you should do is export your beat from your beat maker as a WAV file (better yet, export each instrument separately so you have more control later on in the process).